mbta/dotcom/README.md

     cp .envrc.template .envrc
     ```
    Then uncomment the `V3_API_KEY` line and fill it in with the key you obtained
    in the first step.
-If you have [direnv] installed, it will automatically load
+If you have [direnv] installed (recommended), it will automatically load
    and unload the environment using this file.
 If not, `source .envrc` will load
    or update the variables in your shell session manually.